SaiKrishna-KK/CRISP/README.md

 4. **Main Execution Script (`main.py`)**:
    - Runs the entire pipeline by sequentially executing the three scripts.

-### Data Flow and Architecture
+## Data Flow and Architecture
-The application is built using a modular approach, with separate MongoDB collections for storing intermediate and final results:
+The application uses a modular approach, with separate MongoDB collections for storing intermediate and final results:

 1. **`clientInteraction`**: Stores raw client interactions data (emails, chats, phone call notes).
 2. **`dailysentiments`**: Stores daily sentiment scores and summaries for each client.